tomerwi/OfritProject/README.md

-#### comment: Read the data to the memory and tokenize into sentences.
+####Read the data to the memory and tokenize into sentences.
 We used NLTK Python library for the tokenizing.
 When we first tried to train the model, we saw that it predicts the word "SENTENCE_END" at the beginning of the sentence.
 After investigation We found out that the reason for that was because the text had a lot of empty lines, which has a bad influence on the predictions.
 Therfore, we removed all the empty lines from the text.
 (We did it outside the code)

     with open('data/harrypotter.txt', 'rb') as f: